Vehicle weight restrictions for bridges

 Yes.
 There are approximately 600,000 bridges nationwide that must be reviewed under this new federal requirement.
 About twenty-five percent of these bridges are categorized as deficient: either structurally deficient or functionally obsolete.

 Bridges are considered structurally deficient if they have been restricted to light vehicles, closed to traffic or require rehabilitation.
 Structurally deficient means there are elements of the bridge that need to be monitored and/or repaired.
 The fact that a bridge is "structurally deficient" does not imply that it is likely to collapse or that it is unsafe.
 It means the bridge must be monitored, inspected and maintained.

 A functionally obsolete bridge is one that was built to standards that are not used today.
 These bridges are not automatically rated as structurally deficient, nor are they inherently unsafe.
 Functionally obsolete bridges are those that do not have adequate lane widths, shoulder widths, or vertical clearances to serve current traffic demand, or those that may be occasionally flooded.

 Given that many of these bridges are aging and were designed when there was less traffic and smaller, less heavy vehicles, it is expected that a significant number of bridges nationally will require new weight load restrictions.

 The county has contacted other jurisdictions throughout the state and has confirmed that they are also adding or anticipate adding vehicle weight restrictions to their bridge inventory as a result of the new federal requirements.

 There are currently no plans to close any of the county’s bridges due to these new calculations, and we do not expect any closures, although we must complete all evaluations to be certain.

 The load restrictions do not affect pedestrians, bicycles, cars, and typical passenger vehicles.
-For more information on the load restricted bridges click HERE.
+List of restricted bridges.
+PDF

 There will be no change to speed limits.